To stay in a truly historic

 Our charitable objectives, in a nutshell, are “the provision of accommodation, recreation and leisure time occupation” for our beneficiaries and “the relief of hardship and distress” amongst seafarers and their families.
 This enables the Club to offer free or reduced cost respite holidays and to make its facilities available to other naval and military charities.

 The Club is home to Veterans Outreach Support, a charity which provided ex-servicemen and women with regular access to specialist help and counselling.
 We also provide offices for SSAFA (the Soldiers’, Sailors’ and Airmens’ Families Association).
 The Club hosts special events throughout the year for children, families and military reunions.

 During 2014 the Club was given a generous grant by Help for Heroes (H4H) which has enabled us to build and equip a new Disabled suite, install a disabled lift to serve the Trafalgar Ballroom and its balcony, re-build our main disabled Loo and refurbish existing disabled bedrooms.
 H4H Bands of Brothers and Sisters are now reciprocal members of the Club.

 The Club has recently received grants from Seafarers' UK and the RNRM Charity which will pay for a refurbishment of the main grounds floor Heads.
 We also receive smaller donations throughout the year from generous members.

 Because all our hotel and catering profits are donated to our Trust to fund our charitable activities, donations and grants are always needed to improve our facilities.
 We believe that keeping all our facilities smart and shipshape is an important tribute to our partner charities and all our members and beneficiaries.
-We hope to show off our newly funded project at this years RMC Trust Open Day on Monday 23rd March 2015.
+In 2016 the Club received a very generous donations in the will of the late Donald Wickens a Club life member of many years standing.